vmware/container-service-extension/docs/cse2_6/CSE_UI_PLUGIN.md

 ## Overview

-From CSE 2.6.0 onwards, CSE users can use this plugin to interact with CSE Kubernetes clusters directly from VCD UI.
+For CSE 2.6, CSE users can use Plugin 1.0.3 to interact with CSE Kubernetes clusters directly from VCD UI.

-## Get Container UI Plugin

-The v1.0.3 plugin binary can be downloaded from [here](https://github.com/vmware/container-service-extension/raw/master/cse_ui/1.0.3/container-ui-plugin.zip).

 ---